withastro/docs/src/pages/en/guides/cms/storyblok.md

 The Storyblok integration requires an object with the following properties:

-1. `accessToken` - This references the Storyblok API tokens that we added in the previous step.
+1. `accessToken` - This references the Storyblok API token that you added in the previous step.

     :::tip
     Since the Astro config file does not normally support environment variables, use the `loadEnv` function from Vite to load them.
     :::

 2. `components` - An object that maps Storyblok component names to paths to your local components.
-This is required to render your Storyblok components in Astro.
+This is required to render your Storyblok Bloks in Astro.

     :::note
     The component paths are relative to the `src` directory.
+For example, if your component is located at `src/storyblok/MyComponent.astro`, the path would be `storyblok/MyComponent` (without the `.astro` extension).
     :::

 3. `apiOptions` - An object containing [Storyblok API options](https://github.com/storyblok/storyblok-astro#options).

     :::caution
-    The default region is `eu`.
-If your Storyblok space was created in the US region, you will need to set the `region: 'us'`.
+    By default, the region is `eu`.
+If your Storyblok space was created in the US region, you will need to set the region to `us`.
     :::

 ### Connecting Bloks to Astro components

 To connect your Bloks to Astro, create a new folder named `storyblok` in the `src` directory.
 This folder will contain all the Astro components that will match your Bloks in your Storyblok Blok library.

-In this example, we have a `blogPost` Blok content type in our Storyblok library with the following fields:
+In this example, you have a `blogPost` Blok content type in our Storyblok library with the following fields:

 - `title` - A text field
 - `description` - A text field